 What’s troubling is that many of us took for granted that our indoor air wasn’t affected by the wildfires, especially since we couldn’t see any flames directly out the window.
 The truth is, you don’t have to be directly near a fire for it to affect the air quality in your home.

 We decided to take a look at another wildfire happening in Colorado, whose residents were also being warned of poor air quality.
 We tracked down the fire’s coordinates on a map, then checked the readings on nearby Awairs.

 Unfortunately, even homes that were 280 miles away from the fire experienced a noticeable surge of harmful particles indoors, even after the fire was mostly contained.

 So how can you keep you and your family safe when you know the air outside is unsafe?
 It can be as easy as closing a window.

 We have a feeling San Francisco homes were affected by harmful outdoor air particles partly due to the heat wave, because many residents kept their windows open in an attempt to cool their homes.
 While this is usually very effective in bringing in fresh air, when air outside is unhealthy, an open window is an invitation for harmful particles to enter your home.
 To stay cool and promote healthy air flow, run a few fans—setting fans to spin counter-clockwise can help pull hot air out of the room.

-If you’re interested in knowing how the air in your home may be affecting your comfort and health, you can learn more here.
+Learn more about how the air in your home may be affecting your comfort and health by following the link below.